chrisgrieser/nvim-rulebook/README.md

 			multiRuleIgnore = true,
 			multiRuleSeparator = ",",
 		},
-		-- ... (full list of sources with builtin support can be found in the README)
+		-- ... (a full list of sources with builtin support can be found in the README)

 		yourCustomSource = { -- exact, case-sensitive source-name
-			-- `%s` will be replaced with rule-id comment = "// disabling-comment %s",
+			---@type string|fun(vim.Diagnostic): string if string, "%s" will be replaced with the rule id comment = "// disabling-comment %s",

 			---@type "prevLine"|"sameLine"|"encloseLine"